gordonw1271/How-To-Hit-A-Volleyball/README.md

 #### 4. Jump
    - After the last two steps of your approach, explode and jump up
    - swing your arms to generate momentum in order to jump higher
+   - Make sure that you jump up and not forwards.
+You are not allowed to cross the centerline.
+Crossing the centerline may result in losing the point and possibly injuring another player.

 #### 5. Vision
    - Once you are in the air, use your peripheral vision to see where the block is.
 This will let you know where you should hit the ball